conversationai/firestore-perspective-toxicity/README.md

 **Description**: Analyze the perceived impact a comment might have on a conversation using Perspective API.

+---

+## 🧩 Install this experimental extension

+> ⚠️ **Experimental**: This extension is available for testing as an _experimental_ release.
+It has not been as thoroughly tested as the officially released extensions, and future updates might introduce breaking changes.
+If you use this extension, please [report bugs and make feature requests](https://github.com/conversationai/firestore-perspective-toxicity/issues/new/choose) in our GitHub repository.

+---

 **Details**: Use this extension to get toxicity scores from [Perspective API](https://perspectiveapi.com) for comments written to a Cloud Firestore collection.